-Financial information regarding the Corporation and its business units is included in the Corporation s Annual Report to Stockholders for the year ended December 31, 2011.
-In particular, for a discussion of significant developments in the business of the Corporation, and the impact on the financial results of the Corporation and its business units for the fiscal year ended December 31, 2011, you are urged to review the section entitled Consolidated Results of Operations on pages 20 through 29 of Management s Discussion and Analysis of Financial Condition and Results of Operations of the Corporation s Annual Report to Stockholders for the year ended December 31, 2011, which is incorporated herein by reference.
+Financial information regarding the Corporation and its business units is included in the Corporation s Annual Report to Stockholders for the year ended December 31, 2012.
+In particular, for a discussion of significant developments in the business of the Corporation, and the impact on the financial results of the Corporation and its business units for the fiscal year ended December 31, 2012, you are urged to review the section entitled Consolidated Results of Operations on pages 20 through 28 of Management s Discussion and Analysis of Financial Condition and Results of Operations of the Corporation s Annual Report to Stockholders for the year ended December 31, 2012, which is incorporated herein by reference.

-The following is a brief summary of each business unit s activities and the activities of the Corporate Financial Management Group and the Corporate Risk Management Group.
+The following is a brief summary of each business unit s activities.